abahmed/kwatch/README.md

 ## ⭐️ Join Waitlist

-We\'re working on SAAS version of kwatch that provides User interface, optimized notifications, more details about crashes, and more. you can join <a href="https://join.kwatch.dev">the waitlist</a> to get early access!
+We're working on SAAS version of kwatch that provides User interface, optimized notifications, more details about crashes, and more. you can join <a href="https://join.kwatch.dev">the waitlist</a> to get early access!

 ## ⚡️ Getting Started